Los Legendarios: Musical career

 Like Los Legendarios in 2016, they released two albums produced exclusively by them, called Los Legendarios presentan: Tranz4Mando el Universo, alluding to their old stage name and working with Christian artists, such as Indiomar and Triple Seven, also participating in the productions of Michael Pratts, Funky, Musiko, Ivan 2Filoz and Omy Alka.

-In the album Victory (2017), they are partakers of the composition of the song "Escápate conmigo", which was nominated for the Billboard Music Awards 2018 in the Top Latin Song category, combination that was later repeated in the song «Quisiera alejarme» from the same album.
-Later, the duo would participate in the production of the song «Me niego» by the Mexican group Reik, with the voices of Ozuna and Wisin, song that received 5 Lo Nuestro Awards, Latin Pop Song from Year in the Billboard Latin Music Awards 2019 edition and the Diamond certification given by the Recording Industry Association of America (RIAA) of the United States.
-For that same album, "Ahora", they worked on the song "Duele", this time with Wisin & Yandel.
+In the album Victory (2017), they are partakers of the composition of the song "Escápate Conmigo", which was nominated for the Billboard Music Awards 2018 in the Top Latin Song category, a combination that was later repeated in the song "Quisiera alejarme" from the same album.
+Later, the duo would participate in the production of the song "Me niego" by the Mexican group Reik, with the voices of Ozuna and Wisin, song that received 5 Lo Nuestro Awards, Latin Pop Song from Year in the Billboard Latin Music Awards 2019 edition and the Diamond certification given by the Recording Industry Association of America (RIAA) of the United States.
+For that same album, Ahora, they worked on the song "Duele", this time with Wisin & Yandel.

 In 2019, with the theme "Si me das tu amor" ("If you give me your love") by Carlos Vives and Wisin, they won the Collaboration of the Tropical Year award at the Lo Nuestro Awards.
 In the following years, they have produced songs that have been located on various Billboard charts with artists such as Chyno and Nacho, Bad Bunny, Timbaland, Olga Tañón, Angel y Khriz, CNCO, Diego Torres, Ricky Martin, Carlos Vives, Zion & Lennox and Carlos Arroyo.

 In June 2020, Wisin released a video called "La Base Documental", where he states that they will be working on several new talent projects, including the Legendary album, which will include two new artists, Chris Andrew and Adbiel " AB ", in addition to Reik, Miky Woodz, Ozuna, Rauw Alejandro, Black Eyed Peas and Wisin himself.
 At the 2021 Billboard Latin Music Awards ceremony, they were nominated in two categories, ultimately achieving the award for Latin Rhythm Artist of the Year, Duo or Group.